Franco-Sparrow/franco-repos/bareoslab.md

 ```

 *Now the resulting backup has FULL+INC1 and is ready to be restored in MariaDB!!!*

+## 1.5.
+Testing the restore of MariaDB incremental backup inc1

 Stop mariadb.service and delete all files from mariadb data dir: